RLaumeyer/PDAL/doc/stages/writers.las.rst

   Set to true to apply compression to the output, creating a LAZ file instead of an LAS file.
 Requires PDAL to have been built with compression support by linking with LASzip.
 [Default: false]

+scale_x, scale_y, scale_z
+  Scale to be divided from the X, Y and Z nominal values, respectively, after the offset has been applied.
+[Default: .01]

+  Note: written value = (nominal value - offset) / scale.

+offset_x, offset_y, offset_z
+   Offset to be subtracted from the X, Y and Z nominal values, respectively, before the value is scaled.
+The special value "auto" can be specified, which causes the writer to set the offset to the minimum value of the dimension.
+[Default: 0]

+   Note: written value = (nominal value - offset) / scale.

 filesource_id
   The file source id number to use for this file (a value between